|

 Knotted Buttonhole Laces worked without a scaffold or sandwich *

-wrap thread around needle
+Wrap thread around needle |

-tightening the knot by rolling the hand phb/Alex Ligeti
+Tightening the knot by rolling the hand phb/Liz Ligeti |

 See: